shawnhank/ga-minesweeper-project/README.md

 - Save/Load Game: Allows users to save and load game states for later continuation.
 - Mobile Responsiveness: Optimizes the layout for smaller screen sizes.

-## Tech Stack

-- HTML: Structuring the basic layout of the game board and tiles.
-- CSS: Styling the grid and individual tiles, including hover and flag interactions.
-- JavaScript: Managing game logic such as tile interactions, mine placement, and win/loss conditions.

 ## Installation